Style-Friendly SNR Sampler for Style-Driven Generation: Introduction

-To enable style-driven generation, researchers have turned to fine-tuning~\cite{dreambooth,styledrop} text-to-image models~\cite{imagen,muse} using reference images of the desired styles, often employing lightweight adapters such as LoRA~\cite{lora}, as this remains the most effective method for accurately capturing and reproducing new artistic styles.
-However, they \textit{blindly} apply the same objective functions and noise level distributions used for pre-training—originally optimized for object-centric benchmarks~\cite{geneval,t2icompbench}—without considering the unique characteristics inherent to style images, which are distinct from object-centric images.
+To achieve more effective style-driven generation, previous research has explored methods such as fine-tuning~\cite{dreambooth,styledrop,dco}, image variation~\cite{ipadapter} and editing~\cite{stylealign}.
+These approaches commonly use style reference images and their accompanying text prompts to guide the generation process.
+However, they \textit{blindly} apply the same objective functions and noise level distributions used for pre-training—originally optimized for object-centric benchmarks~\cite{geneval,t2icompbench}—without acknowledging that style images emphasize different visual factors such as color schemes, layout, and brushstrokes, rather than simply depicting specific objects.
 Consequently, even with numerous style-driven generation studies~\cite{styledrop,dco,ipadapter,rb-modulation,stylealign}, we observe prevalent failure cases when fine-tuning diffusion models on style references.
 Addressing these failures sometimes requires two-stage training with heavy human feedback~\cite{styledrop}.

-In this paper, we address these limitations by introducing the \textit{Style-friendly SNR sampler}, a method that significantly enhances the model's ability to capture new artistic styles during fine-tuning.
-Our approach is motivated by two key observations 1) diffusion models struggle to learn new styles, and 2) styles emerge at higher noise levels.
-Building upon these observations, we propose adjusting the noise level sampling in the diffusion model's objective function during fine-tuning.
-By directly sampling signal-to-noise ratio (SNR) using our Style-friendly SNR sampler, we bias the distribution towards higher noise levels where style features emerge, such as color schemes, layouts, and illumination—key elements for style representation.
-Unlike previous methods~\cite{sd3,dco}, our approach intensifies the focus on capturing these stylistic aspects.
+In this paper, we address these limitations by introducing the \textit{Style-friendly SNR sampler}, a method that ensures capturing novel styles during fine-tuning.
+Our approach is motivated by two key observations: 1) diffusion models~\cite{sd3,flux1-dev} struggle to learn new styles, and 2) styles emerge at higher noise levels.
+These observations reveal that standard fine-tuning procedures often devote a large portion of computation toward lower noise levels, which are less relevant for learning novel styles.
+Building upon these observations, we propose reallocating fine-tuning computation on higher noise levels, where essential style attributes emerge.